VatosV2/Discord-Nuker/README.md

-# This Is not up to date with my current coding standarts, please dont take this as a example for my coding skills
+# This code does not reflect my current coding standards.
+Please do not consider it an example of my coding skills.